||Courthouse - Room 206

 and is elected for a six-year term by voters in the justice

 district.
-There are four justice districts in Douglas County
+There are two justice districts in Douglas County

 Justices of the Peace must be registered voters in the County